Anthony Pople

 Anthony John Leonard Pople (18 January 1955 – 10 October 2003) was a British musicologist and writer.
 He is known for his technological approach to musicology and music analysis.
 During his career, Pople held professorships at Lancaster University, University of Southampton and University of Sheffield.
 He also served as the editor of Music Analysis for five years.

 Early life and education

 Pople was born on 18 January 1955 in Croydon, Surrey.
-He attended Dulwich College before studying mathematics at St John's College, Oxford, through an open scholarship.
-Pople then decided to pursue a doctorate in music at the University of Oxford.
+He attended Dulwich College before initially studying mathematics at St John's College, Oxford (SJCO), through an open scholarship.
+His focus shifted to studies in music at SJCO from 1974 to 1980 where his teachers included Hugh Macdonald, David Lumsden, Denis Arnold, and Derrick Puffett.
+He pursued a doctorate in music at the University of Oxford.
 His research, supervised by Arnold Whittall, culminated in his 1985 thesis: Skryabin and Stravinsky 1908–1914: Studies in Analytical Method (republished in 1989 as Skryabin and Stravinsky 1908-1914: Studies in Theory and Analysis).